softwareinspiration/ionic-training-decks/src/assets/data/markdown/ionic-react/login-page.md

 <a href="https://github.com/ionic-team/ionic-react-test-utils" target="_blank">Ionic React Test Utils</a> is a set of helper methods that makes Jest and React Testing Library aware of these attributes and events.

-Terminate any running processes and run the following command in a terminal instance pointing to the root of your application:
+Terminate any running processes and run the following command in the terminal:

 ```bash
 $ npm install --save-dev @ionic/react-test-utils